Kazied/mc-forge-mods/firstjoin/README.txt

-This mod will make an announcment whenever a player joins for the first time!
 (NOT WORKING YET)
+This mod will make an announcement whenever a player joins for the first time!